symfony/symfony-docs/security/user_provider.rst

 --------------------

-It's not recommended to use this provider in real applications because of its limitations and how difficult is to manage users.
+It's not recommended to use this provider in real applications because of its limitations and how difficult it is to manage users.
 It may be useful in app prototypes and for limited apps that don't store users in databases.

 This user provider stores all user information in a configuration file,